canonical/proxy-confdb-demo/README.md

 🎉 **Congratulations!** You've successfully completed the demo!

 What next?
-Learn how to integrate confdbs with external configuration sources using **[ephemeral data](./docs/ephemeral-data.md)**.
+Learn how to integrate confdb with external configuration sources using **[ephemeral data](./docs/ephemeral-data.md)**.
 This advanced pattern shows how to automatically sync confdb views with external sources.

 ## Addendum